 - TIME tell about how much time is used by CPU while running the command

-- CMD is a command that run as current process
+- CMD is a command that runs as a current process

 $ ps -ax

-This result might be long result.
-To make it more easier to read, combine it with less command.
+This result might be a long result.
+To make it easier to read, combine it with less command.

 $ ps -ax | less